-An assessment of the effectiveness of the Company's governance, internal control and risk management systems was conducted at the end of 2019, including a certification by the parent company CEO.
+An assessment of the effectiveness of the Company's governance, internal control and risk management systems was conducted at the end of 2020, including a certification by the parent company Chief Executive Officer ("CEO").
 Key operational risks and any control weaknesses or non-compliance with the Company's risk policies and business standards or local delegations of authority are highlighted as part of this process.
-Substantial progress has been made during the year, especially in respect of IT and data related controls.
-The assessment identified further work to be undertaken around IT and data and to meet the Group's enhanced Financial Crime compliance standards, ongoing work in areas of regulator interest and enhancements needed to implementation and embedding of the Risk Management Framework, including the Group's Operational Risk & Control Management methodology.
+The main focus during 2020 has been on enhancing the management of operational risk and controls and on improving related documentation.
+Significant progress has been made and efforts will continue in the first half of 2021.
 The parent company Chief Risk Officer (CRO) provided his own opinion on the parent company CEO's certificate which confirms accuracy of the CEO's declaration and noted no additional qualifications or weaknesses.